 You have every reason to be excited!
 However, it’s also important to keep in mind that you won’t be able to fully enjoy those new curves the minute the surgery is over.
 You’ll need to spend some time letting your body rest and recover, waiting for bruising and swelling to abate.

-During this recovery period, there are a few important steps you can take (and a few things to avoid) as you seek not only to expedite your healing but also to ensure the best possible results.
+During this recovery from breast augmentation, there are a few important steps you can take (and a few things to avoid) as you seek not only to expedite your healing but also to ensure the best possible results.
 Consider a few of our top dos and don’ts after breast augmentation surgery.

 Important Dos and Don’ts After Breast Augmentation Surgery